 This holiday season, give your children the gift that will nurture a lifetime of positive habits; give the gift of a book.

 A Year in the Secret Garden is just such a book.
-This delightful children’s book from authors Valarie Budayr and Marilyn Scott-Waters offers unique and original month-by-month activities that allow readers to delve deeper into the classic children’s tale, The Secret Garden!
+This delightful children’s book from authors Valarie Budayr and Marilyn Scott-Waters offer unique and original month-by-month activities that allow readers to delve deeper into the classic children’s tale, The Secret Garden!
 With over 120 pages, with 150 original color illustrations and 48 activities for your family and friends to enjoy, learn, discover and play with together.

 This book will make a great gift and be the catalyst of many hours of family growth, learning and FUN!
 Grab your copy ASAP and “meet me in the garden!”
 More details HERE!